 There is a solution though.
 Google Home can also be used as a Bluetooth speaker.
 Just ask Google Home to turn on Bluetooth and make it discoverable.
 Connect your mobile and use your favorite app to listen and manage podcasts.
 You can also use Google Assistant.
 This will give you more control over your podcasts.

 So, for example, when I say ‘play the latest episode of 99% Invisible to Google Assistant on Android, here is what I see.

-You can manage podcasts, play and subscribe to it, visit the website or add a shortcut to your home screen.
+You can manage podcasts, play, and subscribe to it, visit the website or add a shortcut to your home screen.
 Then you can use Goole Home to either resume from where you left on your mobile phone as we discussed in point 1, or you can use Google Home as a Bluetooth device to listen to podcasts from via your Android phone.

 As you can see, you have more control with the second option.
-Get the Google Podcasts App link in the menu will take you to Play Store.
+Get the Google Podcasts App link on the menu will take you to Play Store.
 The app is nothing to brag about but does offer more options than Google Home device.
 Expect it to get better with time though.